 There is a distinct difference between preparing for the sale of your home and renovating to sell your home.

-I strongly believe you should absolutely prepare and stage your home.
-This includes de-cluttering, arranging furniture and belongings to highlight the home layout, cleaning and cleaning some more and making required small repairs to ensure any required items are in working order.
+I strongly believe you should absolutely prepare and stage your home before selling.
+Preparations include: de-cluttering; arranging furniture and belongings to highlight the home layout; cleaning; cleaning some more; and making required small repairs to ensure any required items are in working order.

 A popular example is the kitchen.
 A kitchen renovation is considered to have the best return on investment when considering functionality.

 The % return for an average quality kitchen is 75-95% and a high quality kitchen is 40-60%.

 Please note the numbers reflect renovations completed by qualified professionals.

 Speed of Sale